Rahr West Art Museum: Rooms

 In the house's first floor, the open carriageway entrance was enclosed in 1975.
 During a 1950 renovation, a modern stained glass entrance was added.
 It leads to a room which used to consist of two rooms - reception hall and a dining room.
 A fireplace partition was removed in 1950 to create the single room.
 The Rahr parlor was used for exhibitions for around 20 years until 1977, when it was restored to its 1910 appearance.
 The walls are covered in silk and bordered rug and it is furnished with original furniture.
 The room contains a family photograph and a bronze bust by Reinhardt Rahr.
 One of six remaining original fireplaces is located in the room, and it contains fluted columns, floral swags, and dentils.
 An oval mirror is located above it.
 Three adjacent rooms are used to display art.

 The John P. Nash memorial library is located at the top of the stairwell on the house's second floor.
 Originally a bedchamber, the room was renovated in 1995 by donations from Nash's family.
 The room contains a bay window, mantel, and a marbel wash basin behind a paneled door.
 The Schwartz Ivories Room was once a dressing or servant's room.
 It now contains the Simon Schwartz Collection of Chinese Ivories, which was donated to the museum in 1973.
 The collection contains items from over 300 years of history including over 40 rare pieces.
 The Porcelain Room houses a collection of hand-painted porcelain sculptures created by Boehm Studios.
 Mrs. Guido Rahr's collection of dolls are displayed in the Doll Room.
 They were acquired in her travels around the world.
 The items are ceremonial, folklore, and popular figures from their country.
 Furnished dollhouses in the room were donated by Amy Brady.
-The dollhouses contain 1930s furnishings from Marshall Fields.
+The dollhouses contain 1930s furnishings from Marshall Field's.
 The Doll Room also contains the furnishings from a Victorian dining room.
 The Kamogawa Room contains a collection of gifts from Manitowoc's Japanese sister city Kamogawa.